Ravi Verma's depiction of the abduction of Sita in the Ramayana

-- Noble Demon: Ravana's brother Vibhishana is one, both figuratively and literally.
-He makes a Heel Face Turn and joins Rama.
+- Ravana's brother Vibhishana is one, both figuratively and literally.
+He makes a Heel-Face Turn and joins Rama.

-- One-Winged Angel - The first in history!
-After being decapitated by Rama, Ravana becomes a monster with ten heads and several arms, his 'true form'
+- One-Winged Angel: After being decapitated by Rama, Ravana becomes a monster with ten heads and several arms, his 'true form'.

-- Power Limiter - Hanuman was cursed since child for his mischievous deed.
-It's mild curse that made him forgot of the extent of his power.
-The wise bear Jambavan later remind Hanuman of the time he tried to eat the sun and automatically lift this curse.
+- Power Limiter: Hanuman was cursed since childhood for his mischievous deeds.
+The curse makes him forget the extent of his power.
+The wise bear Jambavan later reminds Hanuman of the time he tried to eat the sun and automatically lifts this curse.

-- The Promise - Dasaratha made a promise to his favorite wife Kaikeyi that he would give her anything she asked for.
-She asked for the exile of his favorite son Rama for 14 years.
+- The Promise: Dasaratha made a promise to his favorite wife Kaikeyi that he would give her anything she asked for.
+She asks for the exile of his favorite son Rama for 14 years.
 The sorrow at being forced to carry out this deed leads to Dasarath's Death by Despair.

 - Roaring Rampage of Rescue: What Rama embarks on when Sita is kidnapped.